SiMncube/Portfolio/README.md

 # Portfolio

-This is a website software dev profile.
+This is a website of my software dev profile.

 You can find info about me, links (linkedin, github), projects worked on, my resume etc